noraj/SigSegV2.misc_4/README.md

 3. See there is a folder in a folder in a folder...
 4. See that all folders are numbers: int (hex) -> str (chr) gives a valid ASCII value
 5. Retrieve the complete path and transform it to ASCII text

+In order to accomplish step 5 you will need to script because the path is way too long, so `ls` or general library filesystem helpers can't handle it.
+You have to take a bufferized approach.

 `solve.sh` is automating steps 1. to 5.